mbed-ce/mbed-ce-dot-dev/docs/how-to-use/io-basics.md

 - Analog inputs (ADCs)
 - Analog outputs (DACs)

-Mbed has several different classes that allow access to these functions, and we'll go through them all in this how-to guide.
+Mbed has several different classes that allow access to these functions, and we'll go through them all here.

 ## Digital I/O
 ### Digital Outputs (`DigitalOut`)